NKTgLaw/The-NKTg-Law-on-Varying-Inertia/index.md

-The NKTg Law on Varying Inertia
----

-# 🌀 The NKTg Law on Varying Inertia
+# The NKTg Law on Varying Inertia

 A novel physics framework redefining how position (`x`), velocity (`v`), and mass (`m`) interact — especially when mass is **not constant**.